ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/animating_elements.md

 Explore the different animation effects by adding the `animate-in="<animation preset>"` attribute to elements on your story pages.
 [/tip]

+[tip type="note"]
+Animations can help make your Web Story more visually exciting and engaging, but use them sparingly.
+Some users may find long, continuous animations distracting.
+Other users may have motion sensitivity and be adversely affected by excessive use of motion and parallax effects.
+[/tip]

 ## Animation timing

 Each animation preset has a built-in default time value for: